 Employee share plan

-Investing in Henkel shares through participation in our ESP has proven to be very beneficial for our employees in the past.
-Employees who invested 100 euros each month in Henkel shares since the program was first launched held portfolios valued at 85,900 euros at the end of 2020 (assuming reinvestment of the dividend before tax deduction), which equates to a total return of 63,100 euros or 377 percent of the cumulative individual investment.
+Investing in Henkel shares through long-term participation in our ESP has proven to be very beneficial for our employees in the past.
+Employees who invested 100 euros each month in Henkel shares since the program was first launched held portfolios valued at 68,815 euros at the end of 2021 (assuming reinvestment of the dividends before tax deduction), which equates to a total return of 44,815 euros or 287 percent of the cumulative investment.

 Global Long Term Incentive Plan (LTI Plan) 2020+

 The Global LTI Plan 2020+ provides for share-based remuneration settled with preferred shares of Henkel AG & Co.
 KGaA.
 These treasury shares are granted on condition that members of the plan are employed for four years by Henkel AG & Co.
 KGaA or one of its subsidiaries in a position senior enough to qualify for participation, and that they are not under notice during that period.
 This minimum period of employment pertains to the calendar year in which the treasury shares are granted and the three subsequent calendar years.